Best Supplements for Reduced Gastrointestinal Symptoms

 - Low evidence3 studies

-- LowLactobacillus plantarum LP01Across 3 studies, all reported beneficial effects of Lactobacillus plantarum LP01 on reducing gastrointestinal symptoms, with 2 studies showing statistically significant findings and effect sizes ranging from small to moderate (predominantly moderate).
-The evidence is drawn from populations undergoing digestive surgery or bowel preparation, with no consistent dose or duration data available.3 beneficial3 studies
+- LowLactobacillus plantarum LP01Across 3 studies, all reported beneficial effects of Lactobacillus plantarum LP01 on reducing gastrointestinal symptoms, with moderate effect sizes in 2 studies and a small effect in the third.
+Two of the three studies found statistically significant improvements.
+The evidence primarily comes from clinical populations undergoing digestive surgery or bowel preparation, using a probiotic mixture containing LP01 at a dose of 1 billion living cells/day in one study. · Dose: 1 billion living cells/day3 beneficial3 studies